 The skateparks to be used in Tokyo are located at Aomi Urban Sports Venue and the parks will also be made open to the public which is a bonus for local riders or any skateboarders in attendance.
 The idea will be that the skateparks hold the competitions and then once they are completed, anyone who wants to have a go at skating the park will be allowed access.
 This is a nice touch and will help unite the skateboard community there to enjoy the games.

 The Olympics will also highlight the welcoming of equality in skateboarding.
 In a 'sport' which is usually male dominated, amazingly an increasing number of female skateboarders are appearing on the streets and in the skateparks.
 Female skateboarders such as Alexis Sablone, Leticia Buffoni, Sky Brown as well as skateboarder and actor Rachelle Vinberg from the movie 'Skate Kitchen' have been inspirational for women in skateboarding.We shouldn't forget that skateboarding is still illegal in certain parts of the United States with the laws surrounding the regulations differing from city to city.
 This is also the case in different parts of the world and skateboarding has unfortunately always been very slow to be accepted in many countries.
-Let's not forget that skateboarding was even banned throughout all of Norway for 11 years from 1978 to 1989.
-It can be said that skateboarders have also unfortunately still not lost the stigma of being a public nuisance.
+Let's not forget that skateboarding was even banned throughout all of Norway for 11 years from 1978 to 1989 and in Brazil in the 90’s you weren’t even allowed on the subway holding a skateboard.
+In the present day it is apparent that skateboarders have also unfortunately still not lost the stigma of being a public nuisance.
 To this day law enforcement in some cities will hand skaters tickets with on the spot fines for skateboarding in the streets or at times on private property.
 Whilst we don't condone elements of trespassing or damage to public or private property which are usually associated with the art, the Olympics however might help change opinions of skateboarding.
 In terms of the organisation and structure, it is clear the right steps have been taken to portray skateboarding in a positive light and make progress as a ‘sport’ with its inclusion in the games.
 The large corporate companies and sponsors involved will most certainly care who wins in the Skateboarding Olympics but the most part of the skate community won’t.
 The highest accolade in Skateboarding I believe will forever be the ‘Skateboarder of the Year’ award as announced by Thrasher magazine which dates back to its inception in 1990 and won by Tony Hawk.

 A quote from Andrew Reynolds on the back of the Baker 3 skateboarding video from 2005 is forever etched in my mind, “ Right when skateboarding starts to get socially accepted, we come in and ruin everything.
 With videos like this around we’re never gonna get skateboarding in the Olympics - You can thank us later!”
 The truth is that skateboarding has changed and whatever happens with Skateboarding at the Olympics in Tokyo, it is a sign of how far Skateboarding has come and is a chance to put right common misconceptions of the art.
 The skateboarding community will always be divided on this subject and there is nothing wrong with that either.
 With or without the Olympics, skateboarding will still continue to thrive in its own independent sub culture and provide opportunities for youth wanting to express themselves in the art.
 The industry is also now more than ever closely linked to the music and fashion industries so the money will keep on coming too.
 As for The Olympic Games, it is an event which only comes around every four years, and whilst it may be at an Olympic level, at the end of the day, it is just another contest.